TTK4130/ttk4130.github.io/docs/animation.rst

     animate();

 That's it!
 You should now see your ball rolling around in the parabolic bowl.
-If you want, you can add a little visual flair by adding a trailing line.
+If you want, you can add trailing line.

 .. dropdown:: Script